This post may contain affiliate links from which i can earn a commission

 Aside from hormone therapy there are natural things you can do to cool down.

 How to reduce naturally: Cut down on caffeine and alcohol and stop smoking.

-I managed to completely stop the hot flashes and you can read about that here:
+I managed to completely stop the hot flashes by giving up added sugar and you can read about that here:

 2. Night Sweats

 Night sweats are like hot flashes that occur at night, while you are sleeping generally.
 The few I experienced seemed to be worse than a hot flash as I had to get out of bed until the sweating died down.
 They affect about 75% of women experiencing menopause.

 See Hot Flushes for how to reduce naturally.

 3. Irregular Periods

 Your menstrual cycle will become irregualar and this is one of the earlier symptoms of perimenopause in most women.
 As your egg production decreases, your hormone levels drop too.
 This is when you might notice irritability, bloating, and breast tenderness and moodswings.
 Periods become erratic, they can be heavy or light or not come at.